Edith Northman: Early life and education

 Edith Mortensen Northman was born October 8, 1893, in Denmark to a Danish father and a Swedish mother.
 The family moved to Norway when she was nine and remained there through her high school years.
 She moved to Copenhagen to study art at the Studio School of Arts.
 The family immigrated to the United States in 1914, and a couple of years later Northman moved to Brigham City, Utah, where she worked as a librarian.
 She became interested in architecture and in 1918 moved to Salt Lake City, where she got work as an architectural draftsman for Eugene R. Wheelon.

-For health reasons, Northman moved out to Los Angeles in 1920, where she found work with the architect Clarence J. Smale and rose to the position of his chief draftsman.
+For health reasons, Northman moved to Los Angeles in 1920, where she found work with the architect Clarence J. Smale and rose to the position of his chief draftsman.
 She opened her own firm in 1926 but then almost immediately enrolled at the University of Southern California to study architecture.
 She received her degree from USC in 1930 and her state architectural license the following year.